Frequently Asked Questions

 If my transcripts are in a foreign language do I have to send the original copy of my transcripts, as well as the English translation?

 You must send both, the official transcript in the foreign language and a certified English translation of the transcript.
+Unofficial copies are acceptable for review purposes during the application process, but official copies must be submitted following matriculation.

 If your supplemental materials arrive at the Graduate School before you have filed your application form, we will keep them on file.
 To ensure miscellaneous documents are matched with your application form, please include the following information on all submitted documents: full name, date of birth, social security number (if applicable), department and program of study, and intended entrance term.